zax-xyz/remotekeyboard/README.md

 If no devices have the plugin enabled, or the device passed in arguments doesn't have the plugin enabled, then the program will quit with the error message `Remote keyboard plugin not enabled!`.

+An interface with which to choose a device from a list view may be added in the future.

 ## Building

 ```sh